WPT 610 - Writing and Development - The Television Series

 This is an introductory course dealing with the tectonic impact that the Internet and New Media and the New Distribution Technologies have had on the television industry.

 This is the MFA Capstone project.

 The Capstone Portfolio Course will consist of the following elements:

-- An individual episodic script of at least sixty (60) properly formatted pages in length.
+- An individual four act episodic script of at least sixty (60) properly formatted pages in length.

 - A treatment for an original TV series including the premise, character breakdowns and story synopsis.

 - A half hour genre script at least 25 properly formatted pages.

 All elements of the Capstone Project must be delivered by April 30th.

 A full-blown presentation to invited broadcast and cable network executives and advertisers on the LIU campus.
 It will consist of a staged reading of the TV pilot script by actors, a screening of the scenes that were filmed, a presentation of Internet components together with a “bible” of the first season episodes accompanied by copies of the student cohorts’ scripts.